melonproject-archive/documentation/chapters/price_feed.md

 #### Price Feed Update

 The Price Feed Update establishes, on the blockchain, the performance track record of individual assets over time.
-Once selected by the Melon Protocol and written to state, the price point is a permant part of the historical track record of the asset.
+Once selected by the Melon Protocol and written to state, the price point is a permanent part of the historical track record of the asset.
 The frequency of the Price Feed Update is defined by the Price Feed Interval.

 #### Price Feed Interval